sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-installation.rst

 * Running Databricks on AWS : https://databricks.com/aws

-Below are the steps for Integrating Fire Insights with your Databricks Clusters.
+Below are the steps for Integrating Fire Insights with your Databricks clusters.

 Install Fire Insights
 ^^^^^^^^^^^^^^^^